-2003 Stock Option Plan17

-2006 Stock Option Plan19

-Restricted Share Unit Plan21

-2022 Directors' Deferred Share Unit Plan24

-2022 Executive Deferred Share Unit Plan

-Interest of Informed Persons in Material Transactions 29

-Interest of Certain Persons in Matters to be Acted Upon 29

-Shareholder Proposals29

-Other Matters

-Corporate Governance

-Additional Information36

-Authorization

-Schedule A Mandate of the Board of Directors
+Solicitation of Proxies by Management1 2003 Stock Option Plan .17 Internet Availability of Proxy Materials1 2006 Stock Option Plan 17 Appointment and Revocation of Proxies2 Restricted Share Unit Plan 18 Exercise of Discretion by Proxies4 2022 Directors' Deferred Share Unit Plan .18 Voting Shares4 2022 Executive Deferred Share Unit Plan 19 Principal Holder4 Interest of Informed Persons in Material Transactions .
+19 Business to be Transacted at the Meeting4 Interest of Certain Persons in Matters to be Acted Upon .19 Election of Directors4 Shareholder Proposals 20 Appointment of Auditor7 Other Matters 20 Compensation of Executive Officers and Directors7 Corporate Governance 20 Information on Audit Committee16 Additional Information 26 Indebtedness of Directors and Officers16 Authorization 26 Securities Authorized for Issuance Under Equity Schedule A Mandate of the Board of Directors .
+28 Compensation Plans16